-This is a very basic method to sort an array works on swapping of adjacent elements if they are not in a order. we can sort array whether in ascending or descending order. suppose we have an array;
+Bubble sort is a very basic method to sort an array works on swapping of adjacent elements if they are not in an order. we can sort array whether in ascending or descending order. suppose we have an array;

-here length of array tell us how many time comparison and swapping takes place into the array arr.
+here length of array tells us how many times comparison and swapping takes place into the array arr.

 First Loop: